 Operational Considerations – There are three operational considerations when you’re selecting a shredder: safety, portability, and noise.
 Depending on your needs, a portable shredder gives you more flexibility, but it might not be feasible if you frequently process larger and heavier loads.
 Dust and other such airborne particles may be an environmental hazard in some locations and noise is another factor, especially with hammermills.

 Maintenance – Shredders are designed to endure heavy stress and strong vibrations, but regular care and maintenance is an essential part of ensuring reliability and optimum efficiency.
-Cutters, hammers and blades will eventually wear-down and require sharpening, adjusting, and occasionally need to be replaced.
+Cutters, hammers and blades will eventually wear down and require sharpening, adjusting, and occasionally need to be replaced.
 You should take into account the cost of parts, labor and downtime, along with the availability of spare parts.
 Before deciding on the location of the machinery, also evaluate the ease of access for maintenance and repair work.

 Compactor Management Company, ensure that all your waste consolidation and disposal needs are fulfilled.
 Keeping your safety and security concerns in mind, we offer a wide range of Avant-garde shredding machines at your disposal.
 Our high power, industrial grade shredders are specially engineered to chop down any volume of solid waste and are perfect for a wide range of operations.

-Benefits of Using Shredders
+What Are the Benefits of Using Shredders?

 Whether it is for reducing the size/volume of solid waste or destroying sensitive business documents and other files, shredders come with a long list of benefits.